CleverRaven/Cataclysm-DDA/design-doc.md

 NPCs can form factions either independently or with the player.

+Players can acquire and install bionic modules that give them abilities unheard of in unaugmented individuals.

+Alternately, the player can more directly abandon their humanity and mutate into an entirely different kind of creature.

 ### Senses

 The player character can perceive their surroundings by sight, hearing, smell and touch.